artisoft-io/jetstore/jets/server/jets_schema.md

 processing results by client.
 Clients are uniquely defined using a `client` text identifier of at most 25 characters.

+## Table `mapping_function_registry`

+Is a utility table defining the available mapping function used to cleanse and transform the input data.

+These function are used in `process_mapping` in column `function_name`.

+This table is initialized using a initialization script provided by the Knowledge Engineer in the Workspace.

+## Table `object_type_registry`

+Is a utility table defining the object type corresponding to the input file.
+This is essentially a mapping of a logical name (`object_type`) to a domain class (`entity_rdf_type`).

+This table is initialized using a initialization script provided by the Knowledge Engineer in the Workspace.

+## Table `object_type_mapping_details`

+Is a utility table defining required `data_property` of the corresponding `entity_rdf_type` of the `object_type`.

+This table is used by the UI form configuring `process_input` and the associated entries in `process_mapping`.

+This table is initialized using a initialization script provided by the Knowledge Engineer in the Workspace.

 ## Table `source_config`

 Defines tables where input files are loaded and associate the table with an `object_type`.